 How to Apply

-There are two main application routes to our programme: Application Through the CAO Application Directly to the DIT
+There are two main application routes to our programme: Application Through the CAO Application or Directly to the DIT

 Image by Anna Wickham